 BlackLight Summit 2022 Artists:

-Kayla Farrish/Decent Structures Arts is an emerging company combining filmmaking, storytelling, dance theater performance and sound score.
+Kayla Farrish (she/her) / Decent Structures Arts is an emerging company combining filmmaking, storytelling, dance theater performance and sound score.
 The company has been commissioned by Gibney Dance Inc (2020-2021), Louis Armstrong House Museum (2020), Danspace Project Inc (2019), Pepatian and BAAD!
 (2018) and beyond.
 Kayla has been supported by creative residencies including Gallim Women + Residency (2021), Gibney Spotlight: New Voices, Barysnikov Arts Center and Arts On Site (2020).